ibm-cloud-docs/solution-tutorials/hpc-eda.md

   ```
   {: pre}

 8. Select the region where you would like your cloud resources to reside and set them as the target.
-You can use `ibmcloud regions` to list them.
+You can use `ibmcloud is regions` to list them.
 If you choose the region "us-south", the command is the following:

   ```
   ibmcloud target -r us-south